Sumanxhub/100-days-of-coding-c-/README.md

 In this Repo, you will learn complete c++ from basic to advance.
 Covering concepts of programming including DSA , OOPs.
 ### 100 Days of Code
 <Details>
-  <content> Content click here </content>
+  <summary> Content (click here) : </summary>
   Day 1: 4 Codechef questions completed.

   Day 2: Array

   Day 3: OFF

   Day 4: Codechef and STL Vectors intro

   Day 5: Vectors
 </Details>